-Reach must make sure that everyone taking part in our activities has seen, understood, and agreed to follow the code of behaviour, and that they understand what will happen if there is inappropriate behaviour.
+Reach must make sure that everyone taking part in our activities has seen, understood, and agreed to follow the behaviour code, and that they understand what will happen if there is inappropriate behaviour.

 We expect people who take part in our activities to always display appropriate behaviour.
 This includes behaviour that takes place outside our organisation and behaviour that takes place online.
-Remember our activities are run by volunteers giving their time to enable you.
+Remember our activities are run by volunteers giving their time to enable the Reach community.
 For most of our delivery as a charity e.g., Branch Events and Family Weekends Parents and Carers are there and can help uphold our code of behaviour.
-For Reach Activity Week it's up to you.
+For Reach Activity Week and the 18-25 Retreat & Mentorship Programme it's the responsibility of Reach volunteers.